namewiz/domainstat/README.md

 # Fast Domain Status

-Fast Domain Status is a lightweight TypeScript/JavaScript library for checking whether domain names are available for registration.
+Fast Domain Status is a lightweight TypeScript/JavaScript library for checking whether domain names are unregistered (available to register).
 It queries several data sources in a "first good win" order – DNS, RDAP and finally WHOIS – and returns a uniform result describing the domain's status.